Online Casino Games Pennsylvania

-Today, Pennsylvania has 12 existing casinos with a 13th under construction that is expected to open in 2020.
-The state has quickly grown since seeing online gambling legalized in the summer of 2019 and has become the second highest-grossing casino economy in the US, behind Nevada, as it gets ready to launch online casinos July 15th.
+Today, Pennsylvania has 12 existing casinos with another under construction that is expected to open in 2020.
+The state has quickly grown since seeing online gambling legalized in the summer of 2019 and has become the second highest-grossing casino economy in the US, right behind Nevada.

 For a casino to attain an interactive gaming license, each came at a fee of $4 million.
 However, when the initial offer started in 2018, the Pennsylvania Gaming Control Board offered a package deal of all three licenses for $10 million total, (this deal no longer exists).

 The PGCB needs casinos to meet three essential requirements in order to start the Interactive Gaming License Process:

 - The QGE (a casino currently licensed to offer to gamble in any district) must hold a license in or outside of the United States as well as a licensed slot machine.

 - The license must be in good standing and not still under review.